ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 ### Addition of osu!standard and osu!catch

-- Initially, this tournament would have been just an osu!mania tournament, similar to the [previous](https://osu.ppy.sh/forum/t/437448) [two](https://osu.ppy.sh/forum/t/579557) editions.
-Though after the success of the [osu!Philippines Holiday Friendlies 2017](https://osu.ppy.sh/forum/t/640068), [Zaphirox](https://osu.ppy.sh/users/2478675) has suggested adding osu!standard (and later, with [Lobsterr](https://osu.ppy.sh/users/6575915)'s o signal, osu!catch) to the fray.
+- Initially, this tournament would have been just an osu!mania tournament, similar to the [previous](https://osu.ppy.sh/community/forums/topics/437448) [two](https://osu.ppy.sh/community/forums/topics/579557) editions.
+Though after the success of the [osu!Philippines Holiday Friendlies 2017](https://osu.ppy.sh/community/forums/topics/640068), [Zaphirox](https://osu.ppy.sh/users/2478675) has suggested adding osu!standard (and later, with [Lobsterr](https://osu.ppy.sh/users/6575915)'s go signal, osu!catch) to the fray.
 With a few modifications to the rules introduced, this tournament series was born.

 ### "National Championships"